Introduction

 # Then pull a model: ollama pull llama3.2

-Ollama lets you run AI models on your computer for free.
-The llama3.2 model is a good starting point.
+Ollama lets you run AI models on your computer for free. llama3.2 is a good starting point.
 Make sure Ollama is running before you try the code below.

 The full code